-The review and conditions applied to these permits are technical in nature making sure that all erosion control and water protection measures are in place.
-To be consistent with other practices, the Village Board directed the Village Attorney to draft an ordinance amendment to delegate Shoreland Conditional Use approval authority to the Village Plan Commission at its August 1st meeting.
-Ordinance 2022-7 is written to that affect.
+The conditions applied to these permits are technical in nature making sure that all erosion control and water protection measures are in place.
+As directed at the August 1st meeting, Ordinance 2022-7 was drafted by the Village Attorney to delegate Shoreland Conditional Use approval authority to the Village Plan Commission.